LFKoning/knowledge-sharing/azureml/azureml_faq.md

 ws.datastores
 ```

 This will list all datastores that are connected to the Workspace.
-To connect a new `Datastore` to the AzureML workspace, you can either use the GUI or the Python SDK.
+To register a new `Datastore` to the AzureML workspace, you can either use the GUI or the Python SDK.
 In the GUI, go to `Datastores` in the sidebar, then click on `+ New Datastore` in the topleft corner of the screen.
 Then fill in the appropriate settings; select the type, location and authentication method for the datastore.
 If you want to use the Python SDK instead, see the information on this page: <https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data>.

 Note that datastores are the only place where physical copies of your data are stored.
 Data may move through different AzureML compute targets, but the datastores are the only place where data is persisted.
 The datastore thus is the single source of truth!